NomadCode33/GIS-Data-Science-Portfolio/ESRI-MOOC-GIS-for-Climate-Action/Addressing-Climate-Change/README.md

 **Tech used:** ArcGIS StoryMaps, ArcGIS Pro, ArcGIS Online, ArcGIS Instant Apps, ArcGIS Dashboards, ArcGIS Living Atlas of the World, ArcGIS Survey123, ArcGIS Network Analyst

-I began by downloading the necessary files and creating a new story on ArcGIS StoryMaps.
-I started with the basics, adding a title, a captivating introduction, and a roadmap to ensure great flow throughout the StoryMap.
-This setup effectively set the stage for the contents and outline of the story.
+I embarked on the creation of my StoryMap by downloading the necessary files and setting up a new project on ArcGIS StoryMaps.
+I began with the essentials: a compelling title, an engaging introduction, and a clear roadmap to guide the audience through the narrative.
+This structure set the stage for an immersive exploration of climate change topics, seamlessly linking each section.

-I used the Sidecar feature to create slides that seamlessly switch between topics.
-The first slide, "Visualizing Climate Change Data," included a subheading discussing weather variables and the creation of climate models combined with GIS to plan for future climate change impacts.
-I provided an example using ArcGIS Instant Apps to showcase the Rondonia Land Cover Change from 1992 to 2020, displayed on the right side of the screen.
+To make the story dynamic and visually captivating, I utilized the Sidecar feature to create interactive slides that smoothly transition between key themes.
+The first slide, "Visualizing Climate Change Data," opened with an exploration of weather variables and the development of climate models combined with GIS to predict future impacts.
+To illustrate this, I featured an ArcGIS Instant App showcasing land cover changes in Rondonia from 1992 to 2020, which unfolded on the screen’s right side like a visual journey through time.

-The second slide, "Mitigating Greenhouse Gases," emphasized the importance of spatial data in mitigating greenhouse gases.
-It highlighted the use of location data to analyze and visualize information for both local and global applications.
-The slide featured an example from ArcGIS Pro and ArcGIS Navigator, illustrating optimized vehicular routes to reduce fuel consumption and emissions.
+On the second slide, "Mitigating Greenhouse Gases," I delved into the power of spatial data to reduce greenhouse gas emissions.
+I highlighted how location-based data can analyze and visualize patterns, benefiting both local and global sustainability efforts.
+An example from ArcGIS Pro and ArcGIS Navigator demonstrated how optimizing vehicle routes could reduce fuel consumption and emissions, bringing the concept to life with real-world relevance.

-The third slide focused on "Electricity Sources," drawing attention to the benefits of clean energy, such as solar power.
-I showcased a 3D web scene from ArcGIS Pro, uploaded to ArcGIS Online, which displayed buildings with varying levels of solar radiation potential.
-The visualization used shades of blue for lower energy potential and shades of yellow, orange, and red for higher potential.
+The third slide, "Electricity Sources," turned the spotlight on clean energy, particularly solar power.
+Here, I showcased a 3D web scene created in ArcGIS Pro and uploaded to ArcGIS Online, illustrating buildings across a city with varying levels of solar energy potential.
+Blue hues indicated lower potential, while yellows, oranges, and reds signaled areas rich in solar energy possibilities, painting a vivid picture of a sustainable future.

-In the fourth slide, "Understanding Exposure to Climate-Related Hazards," I addressed the impact of climate-related disasters like flooding, drought, and extreme heat.
-I used a 3D visualization of Miami Beach Sea Level Rise created in ArcGIS Pro to demonstrate how rising sea levels could affect infrastructure, aiding local planners and decision-makers.
+Next, in "Understanding Exposure to Climate-Related Hazards," I examined the effects of climate-related disasters such as flooding, drought, and extreme heat.
+A 3D visualization of Miami Beach's sea level rise, crafted in ArcGIS Pro, demonstrated the potential impact on infrastructure, offering a valuable tool for local planners and decision-makers.

-The fifth slide, "Assessing Vulnerability and Risk," explored how GIS can identify localized risks to climate change and vulnerable populations.
-An example from ArcGIS Pro used the Presence-Only Prediction (MaxEnt) tool to show suitable locations for growing maize under current and future climate conditions.
-The slide featured a side-by-side comparison of suitable locations, with shades of green representing viable areas.
+The fifth slide, "Assessing Vulnerability and Risk," explored how GIS can pinpoint localized climate risks and identify vulnerable populations.
+An ArcGIS Pro example used the Presence-Only Prediction (MaxEnt) tool to visualize suitable locations for growing maize under current and future climate conditions.
+A side-by-side comparison displayed in shades of green helped viewers understand the areas most viable for cultivation.

-The sixth slide, "Investigating Risk Reduction Options and Planning," emphasized the importance of adaptation plans to increase community resilience to climate change.
-The Athens Heat Risk Index map, created in ArcGIS Pro and uploaded to ArcGIS Online, showcased areas prioritized for tree planting to cool the city.
-Darker shades of red indicated higher risk areas, while lighter shades of yellow and orange showed less risk.
+In the sixth slide, "Investigating Risk Reduction Options and Planning," I underscored the importance of adaptation strategies for community resilience.
+I presented the Athens Heat Risk Index map, created in ArcGIS Pro and shared on ArcGIS Online, which highlighted areas prioritized for tree planting to cool the city.
+Darker reds marked higher-risk zones, while lighter yellows and oranges represented areas with less risk.

-The seventh slide, "Taking Action," highlighted how GIS can drive action against climate change and promote sustainability.
-It featured the Coral Reef Dashboard project from ArcGIS Dashboards, which monitors the health of coral reefs, crucial for coastal protection, local economies, and food sources.
-The dashboard provided location analytics to identify reefs at risk of bleaching.
+The seventh slide, "Taking Action," emphasized how GIS tools can catalyze action against climate change and foster sustainability.
+This slide featured the Coral Reef Dashboard project from ArcGIS Dashboards, which monitors the health of coral reefs—vital for coastal protection, local economies, and food sources.
+The dashboard offered valuable location analytics to identify reefs at risk of bleaching.

-I concluded with a call to action, encouraging viewers to continue the dialogue and contribute to the climate conversation.
-Finally, I published the StoryMap online, ready to share my work and inspire others.
+I wrapped up the StoryMap with a call to action, encouraging viewers to stay engaged and contribute to the climate conversation.
+With a sense of accomplishment, I published the StoryMap online, ready to inspire others and drive meaningful action against climate change.

 ## Lessons Learned: